oliverdaff/hprobe/README.md

 `HTTP_PROXY` or `http_proxy` provide http proxies for http connections while `HTTPS_PROXY` or `https_proxy` provide HTTPS proxies for HTTPS connections.

 The `--proxy-all` flag can be used to proxy all requests on the command line.
+The `--proxy-http` flag can be used to proxy all http requests on the command line, but can not be used with `--proxy-all`.
+The `--proxy-https` flag can be used to proxy all https requests on the command line, but can not be used with `--proxy-all`.
+.

 ## Tests
 The tests can be invoked with `cargo test`.